oracleimc/workshops/appdev/cloudnative/k8s/OKE/deployments.services.OKE5.md

 In a terminal window on the client machine running Docker, log in to Oracle Cloud Infrastructure Registry by entering:

 ```
-docker login <region-key>.ocir.io
+docker login {region-key}.ocir.io
 ```
-where <region-key> is the key for the Oracle Cloud Infrastructure Registry region you're using.
+where {region-key} is the key for the Oracle Cloud Infrastructure Registry region you're using.
 For example, phx.
 See the [Availability by Region](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) topic in the Oracle Cloud Infrastructure Registry documentation.

-username: <tenancy>/<username>
+username: {tenancy}/{username}

-password: <AuthToken>
+password: {AuthToken}

 For example